wfouche/yellowbrick_confluent/README.md

 # Yellowbrick Test

-This project initalizes Kafka, sends 3million messages into kafka via the datagen connector and writes them into a postgres JDBC source
+This project initalizes Kafka, writes 3million messages into a Kafka topic via the datagen connector and then sinks those messages into a postgres JDBC source

 ## Steps